r-grandorder/tri-hermes/en/pages/Trial/Hokusai.md

 I see, I didn't realize you were actually Suzuka Gozen.
 I'm impressed.

 **Oei:**
 If that's the case...Fujimaru?
-That just means you must be some sort of famous {(M) sage/(F) fairy}.
+That just means you must be some sort of famous [♂ sage /♀ fairy].

 ---